$S^1$-equivariant bordism, invariant metrics of positive scalar curvature, and rigidity of elliptic genera: -manifolds not satisfying Condition C

-In the spin case we have to look at three cases: \begin{itemize} \item \(\alpha_2>-\frac{m}{2}\) \item \(\alpha_1\) is the only weight with \(\alpha_1>-\frac{m}{2}\) and appears with multiplicity greater than one. \item \(\alpha_1\) is the only weight with \(\alpha_1>-\frac{m}{2}\) and appears with multiplicity one. \end{itemize}
+In the Spin case we have to look at three cases: \begin{itemize} \item \(\alpha_2>-\frac{m}{2}\); \item \(\alpha_1\) is the only weight with \(\alpha_1>-\frac{m}{2}\) and appears with multiplicity greater than one; \item \(\alpha_1\) is the only weight with \(\alpha_1>-\frac{m}{2}\) and appears with multiplicity one. \end{itemize}

-As seen in Cases 4 and 5 of the proof of Theorem~\ref{sec:spin-case} in the first two cases the map \(\nu^C_{\tilde{\sigma}}\) is surjective.
-Moreover, one can check that the section \(q_{\tilde{\sigma}}\) has the same property as in the non-spin case.
-Therefore one can argue as in the non-spin case to get the conclusion in these two cases.
+As seen in Cases 4 and 5 of the proof of Theorem~\ref{sec:Spin-case}, in the first two cases the map \(\nu^C_{\tilde{\sigma}}\) is surjective.
+Moreover, one can check that the section \(q_{\tilde{\sigma}}\) has the same property as in the non-Spin case.
+Therefore one can argue as in the non-Spin case to get the conclusion in these two cases.

-In the last case we can replace \(\sigma_{h(i)}\) by \(\tilde{\sigma}\) by the same reason as in the first two cases.
-Therefore we have the commutative diagram
+In the last case we can replace \(\sigma_{h(i)}\) by \(\tilde{\sigma}\) for the same reason as in the first two cases.
+Therefore we have the commutative diagram with non-exact rows

-where the vertical maps on the left and right are isomorphisms.
-Moreover, in Case 2 of the proof of Theorem \ref{sec:spin-case} it was shown that the restriction of the upper right map to the image of the upper left map is injective.
+where the vertical maps on the left and right are isomorphisms because there is no \(\alpha_i\) equal to \(-\frac{m}{2}\) or \(\frac{m}{2}\).
+Moreover, in Case 2 of the proof of Theorem \ref{sec:Spin-case} it was shown that the restriction of the upper right map to the image of the upper left map is injective.
 Therefore it follows that the kernel of the lower left map is contained in the image of the kernel of the upper left map under the isomorphism on the left.